COVID-19

 Vaccination

-The Cecil County Health Department is currently scheduling appointments for individuals ages 12 and older who are uninsured or have Medicare or Medicaid for an updated 2023-2024 Pfizer COVID-19 vaccine.
+The Cecil County Health Department is scheduling appointments for individuals ages 12 and older who are uninsured or have Medicare or Medicaid for an updated 2024–2025 COVID-19 vaccine.

-The Health Department also has a free updated 2023-2024 Moderna vaccine available for children ages six months to 18 years of age, regardless of their type of health insurance.
+The Health Department also has a free updated 2024–2025 COVID-19 vaccine available for children ages six months to 18 years of age without private health insurance.

-Adults with private insurance should schedule an appointment with a local pharmacy or other local provider to receive the updated COVID-19 vaccine.
+Adults and children with private insurance should schedule an appointment with a local pharmacy or other local provider to receive the updated COVID-19 vaccine.

 To schedule an appointment, please call 410-996-5100.